-In planning and performing our audit of the financial statements of Innocademy as of and for the year ended June 30, 2016, in accordance with auditing standards generally accepted in the United States of America, we considered Innocademy's internal control over financial reporting (internal control) as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Academy's internal control.
+In planning and performing our audit of the financial statements of Innocademy as of and for the year ended June 30, 2017, in accordance with auditing standards generally accepted in the United States of America, we considered Innocademy's internal control over financial reporting (internal control) as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Academy's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Academy's internal control.

-Our consideration of internal control was for the limited purpose described in the preceding paragraph and would not necessarily identify all deficiencies in internal control that might be significant deficiencies or material weaknesses.
-However, during our audit, we noted a certain matter involving the internal controls and other operational matters that are presented for your consideration.
-This letter does not affect our report dated October 4, 2016 on the financial statements of Innocademy.
-We will review the status of this comment during our next audit engagement.
-Our comment and recommendation, which has been discussed with appropriate members of management, is intended to improve the internal controls or result in other operating efficiencies.
-We will be pleased to discuss this comment in further detail at your convenience, perform any additional study of this matter, or assist you in implementing the recommendation.
-Our comment is summarized as follows.
+Our consideration of internal controls was for the limited purpose described in the preceding paragraph and would not necessarily identify all deficiencies in internal controls that might be significant deficiencies or material weaknesses.
+However, during our audit, we noted certain matters involving the internal controls and other operational matters that are presented for your consideration.
+This letter does not affect our report dated October 4, 2017 on the financial statements of Innocademy.
+We will review the status of these comments during our next audit engagement.
+Our comments and recommendations, which have been discussed with appropriate members of management, are intended to improve the internal controls or result in other operating efficiencies.
+We will be pleased to discuss these comments in further detail at your convenience, perform any additional study of this matter, or assist you in implementing the recommendations.
+Our comments are summarized as follows.